Deep within a lush and thriving forest lies a heavily defended research

 fighting game character.

-She has some badass animations, and under the control of a skilled player, her
+She has some great animations, and under the control of a skilled player,

-fighting style is awesome to watch.
-Overlooking her oddly-colored hair (eek), she's
+she's awesome to watch.
+Overlooking her oddly-colored hair, she's

 also a visually pleasing

 design.
 I'm not incredibly fond of her default outfits, but at least

 Love her or hate her, she's a well thought-out character and adds to Tekken's

 Style / Moveset